Market intelligence for international student recruitment from ICEF

 Short on time?
 Here are the highlights:

-• Foreign graduates of undergraduate and Master’s programmes in the UK will be limited to post-study work terms of 18 months as of 1 January 2027
+• Foreign graduates of undergraduate and master’s programmes in the UK will be limited to post-study work terms of 18 months as of 1 January 2027

 • The move affects most students currently on course and those beginning their programmes this academic year

 The change was included in legislative amendments tabled in Parliament on 14 October.
 The move, explains an accompanying statement from the Home Office, is necessary "to ensure graduates contribute effectively to the economy."
-It comes about, adds the statement. "after data clearly showed that many holders had not transitioned into graduate-level employment as intended."
+It comes about, adds the statement, "after data clearly showed that many holders had not transitioned into graduate-level employment as intended."

 Critics have argued that the change will have no material effect on net migration to the UK, and stakeholders in UK higher education have said that the move will diminish the country's appeal to foreign students.

-An impact assessment prepared by the Home Office to accompany the proposed legislation sets out that, "The Graduate route changes are expected to have a modest impact on Student visa demand.
-It is provisionally estimated a long-term reduction of approximately 12,000 Student visa applications per annum."
+An impact assessment prepared by the Home Office to accompany the proposed legislation sets out that, "The Graduate route changes are expected to have a modest impact on student visa demand.
+It is provisionally estimated a long-term reduction of approximately 12,000 student visa applications per annum."

 Just how much student demand will be impacted will be a subject of some debate going forward.
-Commenting on the Home Office's confirmation of the reduced Graduate Route, Keystone Education Group's Vice President of Research & Insight Mark Bennett said, "Crucially, this applies to applications for the visa, not the course.
-That means most future applicants will be impacted and so will current students on courses lasting more than 12 months (e.g. Bachelors and two-year Masters)."
+Commenting on the Home Office's confirmation of the reduced Graduate Route, Keystone Education Group's vice president of research & insight Mark Bennett said, "Crucially, this applies to applications for the visa, not the course.
+That means most future applicants will be impacted and so will current students on courses lasting more than 12 months (e.g., bachelors and two-year master's)."

-By Dr Bennet's reckoning most undergraduate and Master's students currently on course will be affected.
+By Dr Bennet's reckoning, most undergraduate and master's students currently on course will be affected.

 "I’m sure I’m not the only person to find some of this disappointing," adds Dr Bennet, "in so far as it alters the expectations of people who are currently applying, preparing for (or studying) a UK degree – and this in a heavily disrupted year for international education generally.
-We’ve seen very strong trends for interest in UK study across Keystone’s student platforms this year, particularly at Masters level where search has been up more than 50% on last year for several months now.
+We’ve seen very strong trends for interest in UK study across Keystone’s student platforms this year, particularly at the master's level where search has been up more than 50% compared with last year for several months now.
 Some of this has been due to the ‘pull’ of the UK, but ‘push’ factors are also in play, as interest shifts globally."

 "Things were looking good for January 2026.
 But the news that (most) of those students will now receive a shorter post-study-work entitlement is definitely going to have an impact.
-The question is how much?"
+The question is: how much?"

 Those include an expansion of the High Potential Individual (HPI) route for graduates from the top 100 universities globally.
 The HPI programme will now be capped at 8,000 applications per year, with the ambition of doubling the number of people coming to the UK via this channel from 2,000 to 4,000 per year, and a goal of "giving graduates from the world’s best universities the chance to base their careers in the UK."